lcristianiim/ScheduleTask/README.md

 `second` - number of seconds used for the fix rate.
 Your custom command will be run at every number of seconds you specify here.

-`third` - number of seconds used for the fix rate.
-Your custom command will be run at every number of seconds you specify here.
+`third` - Log file pattern.
+This file will be created when ScheduleTask starts.

-`forth` - file to check for
+`forth` - file to check if it is present or not

 `fifth` - custom terminal command